paul-grassi/800-63-3/sp800-63a/sec5_proofing.md

 ###5.3.5.
 Binding Requirements
 See [800-63B, Section 6.1, Authenticator Binding](../sp800-63b/sec6_lifecycle.md/#binding) for instructions on binding authenticators to subscribers.
-**Delete after Jim is complete**
-Enrollment, identity proofing, authenticator creation/issuance, and credential issuance are separate processes that can be broken up into a number of separate physical encounters or electronic transactions.
-(Two electronic transactions are considered to be separate if they are not part of the same protected session.)
-These transactions may span distinct organizational entities, and in some instance, especially with the separation of credential from proofing, a subject may already possess authenticators at a suitable AAL without having been proofed at the equivalent IAL.
-For example, a user may have a two-factor authenticator from a social network provider, considered AAL2 and IAL1, and would like to use those credentials at a relying party that requires IAL2.

-The following sections provide requirements for ensuring the integrity of identity proofing when proofing and/or credential issuance do not occur within the same session and/or organizational entity.

-####5.3.5.1 Identity Proofing Transaction Binding
-The following requirements apply when the applicant does not already have an existing credential with the CSP or any other CSP that supports federation. **this language sucks**

-#####IAL1 Requirements
-No specific requirements, however effort should be made by the CSP to uniquely identify the claimant and provide a suitable user experience such that risk of establishing multiple authenticators is limited.

-#####IAL2 Requirements
-1. For remote transactions:
-	2. The applicant SHALL identify himself/herself in each new transaction by presenting a temporary secret which was established during a prior transaction or encounter, or sent to the Applicant’s phone number, email address, or postal address of record.
-	3. Permanent secrets shall only be issued to the Applicant within a protected session.
-2. For physical transactions:
-	3. The applicant SHALL identify himself/herself in person by either using a secret as described above, or through the use of a biometric that was recorded during a prior encounter.
-	4. Temporary secrets SHALL not be reused.
-	5. If the CSP issues permanent secrets during a physical transaction, then they SHALL be loaded locally onto a physical device that is issued in person to the applicant or delivered in a manner that confirms the address of record.

-#####IAL3 Requirements
-1. Only physical encounters SHALL apply.
-2. The applicant SHALL identify himself/herself in person in each new physical transaction through the use of a biometric that was recorded during a prior encounter.
-3. If the CSP issues permanent secrets, then they SHALL be loaded locally onto a physical device that is issued in person or delivered in a manner that confirms the address of record.

-####5.1.4.2 Binding Identity to an Authenticator
-In some instances, a user may already have an existing authenticator that has an AAL at or above the IAL needed to perform an online transaction.
-The following requirements apply when a user choses to increase IAL.

-1. The CSP MAY accept an existing authenticator at or above the desired IAL
-2. The CSP SHALL require the user to authenticate using their existing authenticate
-3. The CSP SHALL execute all required identity proofing processes for the desired IAL
-4. If the user successfully completes identity proofing, the CSP SHALL issue a temporary secret that confirms address of record or require the user to register their own authenticator only after proving proof of possession (for example, activating a private key by physically touching the token)
-5. The temporary secret SHALL expire within **XXXXX**
-6. What to do with AAL2?
-7. What to do with AAL1?

-* Come with AAL2 or
-* Proofing at IAL2 with AAL1 BUT
-* issue a temporary secret OOB (includes text, email, phone, address, paper, qrcode or proof of possession of authenticator within the proofing session
-* Come back at AAL2 and bind with temporary secret
-* time the secret out
-* SMS will be allowed - need some language about a should with bring your own 2nd factor.
-Let's not confuse enrollment code/receipt with 2nd factor.
-Enrollment code should be different than the text.
-Separates the 2 elements, even if they ultimately are the same mechanism.
-Email or SMS may be part of proofing and account recovery, but we allow other authenticators beyond what was sent to confirm identity.

 ##5.4 Requirements for Derived Credentials